Both rear axle seals have started leaking at 70,000 miles. I tow a travel trailer so the T gets some heavy use.

 They are going to replace the seals and not the whole axle?
 I thought the dealers were no longer replacing the seals and were only replacing the whole axle?
 How much did they quote you for a new axle?
 Is there a guarantee/warranty with the seal replacement?

 Whole axle replacement is news to me.
 I brought min in at 90,000 + miles cuz it was making a clicking sound which turned out to be u-joints but also noticed the rear axle seal was leaking.
 They fixed both under warranty, (bought it with 85k, got a 2yr 30k warranty) but only replaced the seals.
-Was that a recall?
+Was that a recall?:confused:

 The service manager said he had never heard of changing the whole axle shaft assembly.